micahkepe/blog/content/piantor-keyboard/index.md

   keys are now so easily accessible from either my home row or thumbs.

-Honestly, if you've already drank the Kool-Aid with Vim... this is just the next step on your journey to becomihng a keyboard gigachad, or an even bigger nerd.
+Honestly, if you've already drank the Kool-Aid with Vim... this is just the next step on your journey to becomihng an even bigger nerd.

 # References and Links